vstconsulting/polemarch/doc/restapi.rst

     by running ``setup`` module.
 See
     :http:post:`/api/v1/projects/{id}/execute-module/` for details about
     modules run.
-   :statuscode 424: facts still not ready because module is currently running
+   :statuscode 424: facts are still not ready, because module is currently running
     or only scheduled for run.

 Ansible